Does the Bond Market Affect Forex?

 bond market, Forex

 Let’s say you own a government bond.
-If the government has taken a bond, essentially it borrowed money from you.
+If the government has taken a bond, essentially, it borrowed money from you.
 Now, you might be thinking it sounds pretty similar to stocks.
-The main difference is the fact that when you borrow a bond, you will have a predetermined set date by when you need to pay the money back.
+The main difference is that when you borrow a bond, you will have a predetermined set date by which you need to pay the money back.

 This will usually consist of payments at a specified rate of return, also known as the bond yield, at certain time intervals.
-These payments are also known as coupon payments, which are basically the annual interest rate paid on any type of bond.
-Keep in mind, however, that the forex market is correlated with the government bonds market and not with the corporate bonds market.
+These payments are also known as coupon payments, which are the annual interest rate paid on any type of bond.
+However, remember that the forex market is correlated with the government bonds market and not with the corporate bonds market.

 The bond yield on a government bond is the interest rate set by the nation’s central bank that the government is willing to pay you for lending money to the government.
-In general, bonds issued by governments are considered a safe type of investment and therefore tend to have lower yields.
+Generally, government bonds are considered a safe type of investment and, therefore, tend to have lower yields.

 The Relationship Between Stock Prices, Bond Prices, and the Foreign Exchange Market

-Bond yields serve as an indicator of the strength of a specific country’s stock market, which typically increases the demand for the country’s currency.
-For instance, the United States bond yields gauge the performance of the United States stocks market, and therefore reflects the demand for USD.
+Bond yields indicate the strength of a specific country’s stock market, which typically increases the demand for the country’s currency.
+For instance, the United States bond yields gauge the performance of the United States stock market and, therefore, reflect the demand for USD.
 Let’s talk examples.

 However, you need to remember that there’s another side to the story.
-If the stock market falls, and bond prices increase – then bond yields decline and fewer investors will buy the country’s bonds and thus the country’s currency.
+If the stock market falls and bond prices increase, bond yields decline, and fewer investors will buy the country’s bonds and thus the country’s currency.
 In this case, there’s a slowdown in economic activity, and central banks typically lower interest rates to encourage spending.
-Low-interest rate means that investors sell the currency until the central bank raises rates when economic growth is back on track.
+A low interest rate means investors sell the currency until the central bank raises rates when economic growth is back on track.

-So, taking the above into consideration, you’ll have to figure out the market sentiment and which one of the scenarios is the one that is happening.
+So, considering the above, you’ll have to figure out the market sentiment and which one of the scenarios is the one that is happening.
 No one promised it was going to be easy, right?

-By monitoring these bond spreads as well as interest rate differential, traders can get an idea of where currency pairs exchange rates are headed due to the carry trade strategy in forex trading used by governments, large institutions, and foreign investors.
-Once the yield of a certain bond is higher relative to other assets, investors are attracted to buy these bonds and as such, they must purchase the local currency.
+By monitoring these bond spreads and interest rate differential, traders can understand where currency pair exchange rates are headed due to the carry trade strategy in forex trading used by governments, large institutions, and foreign investors.
+Once the yield of a certain bond is higher relative to other assets, investors are attracted to buy these bonds, and as such, they must purchase the local currency.

 So, simply put, everybody’s looking for higher bond yields (and safe investment) – meaning bond yields and currency exchange rates will always move in the same direction.
 And, much like national currencies, bond yields are affected by a country’s monetary policy and interest rate expectations.